Glyconic

 Here "x" indicates an anceps, "–" a longum, and "u" a brevis. "x x" is known as the Aeolic base, which can be a spondeus "– –", a trochee "– u", or an iamb "u –".
 The middle foot "– u u –" is a choriambus, as a so-called choriambic nucleus is a defining element of Aeolic verse.
 As in all classical verse forms, the phenomenon of brevis in longo is observed, so although the last syllable can actually be short or long, it always "counts" as long.

+Related metres

+Runs of glyconic lines are often ended by a pherecratean (a catalectic glyconic):